tildeholmqvist/happyroom/README.md

 - During payment processing, a loading screen is displayed, preventing the user from navigating away.
 - A warning message is displayed at the bottom of the page, informing the user of the expected charge amount.
 - Even if the payment form fails to submit or the user closes the browser during processing, orders are still created in the database through a webhook
-- After the payment is processed, the webhook verifies order existence in the database.
+- After the payment is processed, the webhook verifies the order's existence in the database.
 If not found, it creates one using payment details.

 #### Confirmation
 ![Order Confirmation](/docs/readme_images/order-confirmation.png)